Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 Because the EM algorithm does not know the object trajectories beforehand, the algorithm's reconstructions have certain ambiguities/invariances.
-Constant $z$ trajectories are rotation invariant: Given a reconstructed trajectory and an object that fits the measurements, one could rotate both clockwise without changing the fit.
-Similarly, constant $x$ trajectories are invariant to vertical flips of the trajectory and object and constant $y$ trajectories are invariant to horizontal flips.
+Constant $z$ trajectories are rotation invariant: given a reconstructed trajectory and an object that fits the measurements, one could rotate both clockwise without changing the fit.
+Similarly, constant $x$ trajectories are invariant to vertical flips of the trajectory and object and constant $y$ trajectories, which are what we test with real data in the next section, are invariant to horizontal flips.

 When considered as object/trajectory pairs, none of the reconstructions are invariant to translations.
 However, an object/trajectory pair can be expressed as an equivalent pair where the object is translated one direction and the trajectory is translated equally in the opposite direction.
 Thus, in comparing our reconstructed objects to the ground truth, we need to compare across translations as well.